Table of Contents

 The primary intent of disability insurance is to protect against the loss of a spouse’s future earning capacity.
 During the marriage, a disabled spouse’s reduced earning capacity results in a loss to the community.
 If the spouses’ divorce, any reduced earning capacity becomes the separate loss of the disabled spouse.

-The Court ruled that Marvin’s loss of his arm and hand resulted in both a loss of earnings and a permanent impairment to his future earning ability.
+The Court ruled that Husband’s loss of his arm and hand resulted in both a loss of earnings and a permanent impairment to his future earning ability.
 Workers’ compensation insurance provided compensation for lost wages.
-The lump sum disability payment was to compensate for the reduction in Marvin’s future earning capacity.
+The lump sum disability payment was to compensate for the reduction in Husband’s future earning capacity.

 Some of the insurance proceeds compensated the community for his reduced earning capacity during the marriage, which amount was community property.
 The remainder of the lump sum payment compensated him for future (post-dissolution) lost earning capacity.

 That portion is the husband’s separate property.
 The Court sent the case back to the trial court to determine what amount of the disability recovery was separate and what part community property.
-It also orders the trial court to revisit Julia’s claim that, in placing title in joint tenancy with wife, Marvin made a gift of his separate property to her.
+It also orders the trial court to revisit Wife’s claim that, in placing title in joint tenancy with wife, Husband made a gift of his separate property to her.

 If you have questions about disability pay and community property in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.